riyasalvi-git/javascript-exercises/08_removeFromArray/README.md

 - how to remove a single element from an array
 - how to deal with multiple optional arguments in a JavaScript function
 - For more information, check out MDN's page on [function arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments) - scroll down to the bit about `Array.from` or the spread operator.
 You can also check out MDN's page on [rest parameters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters).

+## Learnings
+- About the use of spread syntax: to be used when there is a possibility of there being more than one arguments for a function call.
+Basically a parameter that can be expanded in an array like obj if needed but not necessary.